gliechty/bitTorrent/README.md

 Don't be a LEECHER.
 Be a SEEDER.

 Bit torrent tracks your upload to download ratio, which, if too low, can make the community hate you (like a griefer).
 For the system to work, the your ability to download must be equal to others' proclivity to upload.
 The more SEEDERS there are (people uploading files) the faster the overall download speed will be across the community.
-People who just download files without uploading, to save on personal bandwidth, are considered to be just a notch up from a common hagfish.
+People who just download files without uploading, to save on personal bandwidth, are considered to be just a notch up from the common hagfish.
 File sharing can only exist with this balance being maintained.
-Otherwise it's just...file stealing?
+Otherwise it's just...file mooching?

 ### Sounds sorta sketch, is it Legal?